HITECHCRIME/HC_S35_Upclick/README.md

 feel the burn of an upclick
-tapping the button and still going public (pressing the buttons launching from orbit) so don't drop it, going after the swatches, not long for people to  up it and up it getting the profit snatching that profit rising above it
+tapping the button and still going public (pressing the buttons launching from orbit) so don't drop it, going after the swatches, not long, people to  up it and up it getting the profit snatching that profit rising above it